jerryibrahim/gpgroot/README.md

 Change PIN|PUK retries to 5 [default 3]

 ```
-> ykinfo -a (record serial for user in ‘Align Yubi’
+> ykinfo -a (record serial for user in ‘User Yubi’
 > yubico-piv-tool -a verify-pin  [verify pin first, default 123456]
 > yubico-piv-tool -a verify -a pin-retries --puk-retries=5 --pin-retries=5
 ```